Far-Beyond-Pulsar/docs/public/docs/core-concepts/field-registry-system.md

 For a component with four fields, `get_field_metadata()` executes one pattern match (checking which component variant), then allocates a vector with four entries, then copies four references.
 The allocation uses the system allocator once.
 The reference copies are pointer-sized memory moves.
 Total cost: perhaps 50-100 CPU cycles depending on allocator and cache state.

+> [!NOTE]
-> **Measurement Result:** Profiling the properties panel revealed that field metadata extraction consumes less than 0.1% of frame time.
+> Profiling the properties panel revealed that field metadata extraction consumes less than 0.1% of frame time.
 GPUI's layout and rendering dominate by orders of magnitude.
 Optimizing metadata access would yield no measurable performance improvement.

 ### String Comparison in Field Access